Zaeem-Hassan/Second-brain/README.md

 A markdown-based second brain for researching `AI agents` with `Codex` and `Obsidian`.

-This repo is built around a simple idea:
+This repo is built around an idea:

 - `raw/` stores your source material
 - `wiki/` stores the structured knowledge base the agent maintains